 While Social Security is expected to be only one part of a person’s retirement income, many minorities rely on it for a large share.
 Because Hispanics tend to have lower earnings and less pension coverage than white Americans, Social Security is extremely important for Hispanic retirees.

-- Approximately 53% of Hispanic beneficiaries rely on Social Security for 90% or more of their income
+- Approximately 52% of Hispanic beneficiaries rely on Social Security for 90% or more of their income.

 Minorities rely more heavily on Social Security due to a lack of other income in retirement, especially income from assets.

-- In 2012, 19% of Hispanics 65 years old and over reported receiving income from private pensions or annuities, compared to 41% of whites 65 years old and older
+- In 2014, 19% of Hispanics 65 years old and over reported receiving income from private pensions or annuities, compared to 47% of whites 65 years old and older.

 Elderly Hispanics are more dependent on Social Security than others because they are more likely to be living in poverty than non-Hispanic elderly.
 They are also more likely to have been poor prior to old age than non-Hispanics.
 Social Security reduces poverty for Hispanic elderly.
-In 2013, the average annual Social Security income received by Hispanic men 65 years and older was $14,148 and $10,931 for women.
-This compares to $16,590 for all men and $12,857 for all women.
+In 2014, the average annual Social Security income received by an elderly Hispanic household was $16,020, compared to $21,117 for an elderly white household.

 Program Aspects of Importance to Hispanics